drivendataorg/wind-dependent-variables/1st_Place/README.md

-        h-flip, v-flip, and rotations multiple of 45 degrees As a result each experiment folder contains: single code file "run.py" (code structure is the same for all experiments) 5 model weights files corresponding to the best epoch in each fold Best epoch may be different across folds, but not greater than max value specified in settings in each "run.py" file (mostly 15 or 20).
-    "preds" dir with 100 .npy files containing predictions for val and test Each "run.py" is a self-contained experiment file to run all jobs (--help option is supported): train
+        h-flip, v-flip, and rotations multiple of 45 degrees As a result each experiment folder contains: single code file "run.py" (code structure is the same for all experiments) Each "run.py" is a self-contained experiment file to run all jobs (--help option is supported): train
         predict val set